valgene/valgene-cli/README.md

  - add more examples and test cases for more complex schemas
  - add support for API specs in other formats such as JSON
+ - add support for a config file that lives in a own project to save the command line args
  - providing templates for other languages like Java
  - working on a IDE integration for VS Code and IntelliJ to automate things even further
  - full fledged package that can be run standalone (especially in the IDE for integration)